 As usual for this sort of expensive accessories, it is those little things that matter.
-Like an audiophile-grade tube amplifier leaves miles behind a modern and sexy digital receiver in terms of craftsmanship and attention to the smallest of details, this new Alpiner 4 leaves your average Swiss made chrono in the dust.
-It is the notched bezel that seems to be quite easy (and also quite pleasant) to grasp; it is the machine brushed sides of the stainless steel body and ergonomic chronograph push-pieces; it is the 12 applied hour markers that perfectly match the hour and minute hands.
+Like an audiophile-grade tube amplifier leaves miles behind a modern and sexy digital receiver in terms of craftsmanship and attention to the smallest of details, this new Alpiner 4 leaves your average Swiss-made chronograph in the dust.
+It is the notched bezel that is easy (and also pleasant) to grasp; it is the machine brushed sides of the stainless steel body and ergonomic chronograph push-pieces; it is the 12 applied hour markers that perfectly match the hour and minute hands.

-Delivered in the same 44 millimeter case, the wristwatch is animated by the same Alpina AL-860 automatic caliber, which is based on the well-known Sellita SW500 ebauche.
-Since the mechanism is clearly not the most spectacular thing to admire when it comes to this timekeeper (it usually features a very plain finish with just a personalized oscillating weight to make the mechanism look more unique), it was very prudently hidden behind an engraved case back cover that features the usual Alpina logo.
+Delivered in the same 44-millimeter case, the wristwatch is animated by the same Alpina AL-860 automatic caliber, which is based on the well-known Sellita SW500 blank movement.
+Since the mechanism is not the most spectacular thing to admire when it comes to this timekeeper (it usually features a plain finish with just a personalized oscillating weight to make the mechanism look more unique), it was prudently hidden behind an engraved case back cover that features the usual Alpina logo.

 Somewhat surprisingly, the use of solid cover didn’t lead to an increased water resistance rating: officially it is good for just 10 ATM, which is still adequate for a sporty timekeeper, which is not supposed to be used as a diver’s companion.